-Bus operators should always plan ahead before traveling in New York City to familiarize themselves with appropriate routes, planned construction work, and traffic conditions.
-In many instances, tour group leaders and bus operators are likely to decide that a park-and-ride option is the better way to go.
+Bus operators should always plan before traveling in New York City.
+They should familiarize themselves with appropriate routes, planned construction work, and traffic conditions.
+In many instances, tour group leaders and bus operators are likely to decide that a park-and-ride option is the best option.

-The New York City Traffic Rules require bus operators to create detailed routing plans for their trips in advance, including each point of origin and destination and the streets that they plan to take in between.
+The New York City Traffic Rules require bus operators to create a detailed route slip for their trips in advance.
+The route slip must include the points of origin and destination of the trip and the streets that they plan to take in between.
 This document must be in the bus operator's possession at all times.

 Bus drivers must travel along New York City truck routes except when local bus routes or other roads are needed to reach their destinations.
 Drivers must leave the truck routes at the nearest intersection to their destination and return at the nearest possible location.
 If the tour group has additional destinations in the same general area and there is no designated truck route or bus route that can be taken to the next destination, bus operators may proceed to their next destination without returning to a designated truck route or bus route.

 Charter Bus Use Fees

 Buses are not permitted to use parkways or FDR Drive without a Highway Travel Permit.